cosmos/cosmos/WHITEPAPER.md

 economic consequences typically associated with such a change, such as the disproportionately large impact on small miners.
-This improvement is achieved by separating leader election from transaction broadcast: leaders are first elected by proof-of-work in "micro-blocks", and then able to broadcast transactions to be committed until a new micro-block is found.
-This reduces the bandwidth requirements necessary to win the PoW race, allowing small miners to more fairly compete, and allowing transactions to be committed more regularly by the last miner to find a micro-block.
+This improvement is achieved by separating leader election from transaction broadcast: leaders are first elected by proof-of-work in "key-blocks", and then able to broadcast transactions to be committed until a new key-block is found.
+This reduces the bandwidth requirements necessary to win the PoW race, allowing small miners to more fairly compete, and allowing transactions to be committed more regularly by the last miner to find a key-block.

 #### Casper

 Casper [\[16\]][16] is a proposed proof-of-stake consensus algorithm for Ethereum.
 Its prime mode of operation is "consensus-by-bet".
 By letting validators iteratively bet on which block they believe will become committed into the blockchain based on the other bets that they have seen so far, finality can be achieved eventually.
 [link](https://blog.ethereum.org/2015/12/28/understanding-serenity-part-2-casper/).